Hong Kong activist Agnes Chow released on pro-democracy protest anniversary - RFI

 Protests have been all but illegal for the last year in Hong Kong but anniversary events can focus attention.

-On Friday, two activists from Student Politicism, a pro-democracy group, were arrested on suspicion of advertising an unauthorised assembly.
+On Friday, two activists from Student Politicism were arrested on suspicion of advertising an unauthorised assembly.

+The pro-democracy group had planned to staff a street booth on Saturday night.

+In a statement the group's secretary Chan Chi-sam said Hong Kong had fallen into an "absurd era", adding that he hoped Hong Kongers would "continue to speak out and not be pushed into cowardice or silence."

-Last week authorities banned an annual candlelight vigil to commemorate victims of Beijing's deadly 1989 Tiananmen Square crackdown.
+Last week Hong Kong authorities banned an annual candlelight vigil commemorating victims of Beijing's deadly 1989 Tiananmen Square crackdown.

 But many Hong Kongers still quietly signalled defiance by turning on mobile phone lights and lighting candles that evening.